 As you can see in the code snippet above, the Regression class implements the Problem interface and can be therefore easily used in setting up an appropriate evolution Engine.
-A full such regression example can be found in section 5.7 on page 129.
+A full such regression example can be found in section 5.7.

-4.2.7 Boolean programs
+3.2.7 Boolean programs